tier4/driving_log_replayer/docs/trouble_shooting/index.en.md

 ### Correction method, Check area1

 Check with ros2 topic hz to see if the target topic is being output at the expected period.
-Note that if play_rate is 0.5, 10*0.5=5, which is normal.
+Note that if play_rate is 0.5, 10\*0.5=5, which is normal.

-If not, lower the play_rate argument in dlr simulaiton run
+If not, lower the play_rate argument in dlr simulation run

 ```shell
 dlr simulation run -p perception -l play_rate:=0.2